 Designating wetlands as sites of ecological importance allow wetlands to benefit from increased protection granted under the relevant laws.
 Areas designated as National Parks benefit from the provisions in the National Park Act of 1961.
 The Act allows entry for educational and recreational purposes but prohibits occupation in national park area, clearance of areas, collection of forest products, hunting wild animals, and collection of any rocks, sand, or stones.
 Designation as Wildlife Sanctuaries and Non-Hunting Zone invokes the Wildlife Preservation and Protection Act of 1992, which supports breeding of, as well as helps protect and conserve wildlife species.
-The National Wildlife Preservation and Protection Committee is responsible for approving any determination of Wildlife
+The National Wildlife Preservation and Protection Committee is responsible for approving any determination of Wildlife Sanctuaries, Non-Hunting Areas, and to determine the kind of wildlife hunting that are prohibited in such areas.
+Outside of protected areas, the Strategic Plan for Water Resources Management recognizes the need to protect natural water resources within wetlands, while the NBSAP has reiterated the importance of wetland ecosystem in terms

-&lt;sup>5 Construction activities will only be allowed if there is no negative impact.
+5 Construction activities will only be allowed if there is no negative impact.